etkayapar/bamRefine/README.md

 ### Parameters:

   * `-s, --snps`: SNP collection file.
-This can be either 4/5 column BED or SNP formatted files.
-Fields/columns can be either tab separated or space delimited.
-Both are acceptable.
-For safety, dont mix and match two delimiters in the same file.
-For examples, see
-    ```data/```
+This can be either 4/5 column BED (genomic position [with or without the `start` position column] + Minor and Major allele) or SNP (that of PLINK) formatted files.
+Format distinction is done by checking the file extension so it is important that the input file follows the format of the extension it has.
   * `-p, --threads`: Threads to run the program in parallel.
-  * `-g, --ref-genome`: Path to genome fasta file.
-This
-    is needed only for fetcing contig names.
-Genome should be
-    indexed beforehand with `samtools faidx`.
-  * `-l, --pmd-length-threshold`: N nucleotide region from
-    both ends of a read to be treated as a possible PMD region.
+  * `-l, --pmd-length-threshold`: N nucleotide region from both ends of a read to be treated as a possible PMD region.

 ### Flags:

   * `-v, --verbose`: verbose output of progress.
-  * `-t, --add-tags`: Add tags to output BAM file related to masking statistics
-    using optional fields in alignment records. e.g. `ZC:Z:2,1`  and `ZP:Z:0,5;68`
-    would mean that the program masked 2 5' and 1 3' positions and they were at index
-    0,5 and 68 in the read sequence.
+  * `-t, --add-tags`: Add tags to reads in output BAM file related to masking statistics using optional SAM fields in alignment records. e.g. `ZC:Z:2,1`  and `ZP:Z:0,5;68` would mean that the program masked n=2 5' and n=1 3' positions and they were at index 0,5 and 68 in the read sequence.
   * `-k, --keep-tmp`: Don't remove the temprorary run directory.
-It will include
-    intermediate BAM files, cached SNPs, etc. this directory is under current
-    working directory named as `.tmp_bamrefine`
+It will include intermediate BAM files, cached SNPs, etc. this directory is under the same directory with specified ouptut BAM, named as `.YYYY-MM-DD_HH-MM-SS_<out.bam>_tmp_bamrefine`

 ## Dependencies

-Dist packages:

-  * `python3`
-  * `samtools`

 Python libraries: